Why use indoor labs?

 In a lecture setting, especially a large lecture setting, students and instructors have to work at making learning student-centered and interactive.
 (But it can be done; see the Starting Point module interactive lectures for many good tips).

 By contrast, a lab setting is naturally conducive to hands-on student experiences with the ideas and materials of science.
 Students can work together to draw cartoons of ocean environments in the Ordovician, 450 million years ago.
 They can examine biological specimens, create profiles across topographic maps, experiment with chemical assays, and create dynamic models of ecological systems using computer programs.
 Perhaps most important, they can talk about their ideas with instructors, lab assistants and fellow students.
 For many students, lab experiences not only reinforce material learned in lectures and through reading, but also create new understandings through students' active involvement with the concepts, procedures and materials.
-Many excellent science courses, in fact, are based on laboratory and workshop experiences rather than around lectures (see for example, the home page for workshop physics).
+Many excellent science courses, in fact, are based on laboratory and workshop experiences rather than around lectures (see for example, the home page for workshop physics (more info) ).

 Using concrete examples

 In education, teachers continually weigh the balance between an emphasis on the particular example and the general principles.
 In "How People Learn: Brain, Mind, Experience and School" NRC, 2000 , the authors point up the difficulties that students experience transferring skills and ideas when their knowledge is either "overcontextualized" or overly abstract (e.g. chapter 3, p.
 53).
 One advantage of a lecture/lab format, then, is the opportunity to study in depth, during the lab period, a few concrete examples of the principles discussed in the lecture.

 Introducing the materials and practices of a discipline